radcamp/radcamp.github.io/AF-Biota/cluster_basics.md

 walltime (hrs)	| 4 (24)	| 4 (24)	| 24 (720) |	24 (720)

 ## SSH Intro
-Unlike laptop or desktop computers cluster systems typically (almost exclusively) do not have graphical user input interfaces.
-Interacting with an HPC system therefore requires use of the command line to establish connection, and for running programs and submitting jobs remotely on the cluster.
+Unlike laptop or desktop computers, cluster systems typically (almost exclusively) do not have graphical user input interfaces.
+Interacting with an HPC system therefore requires use of the command line to establish a connection, and for running programs and submitting jobs remotely on the cluster.

 ### SSH for windows
 Windows computers need to use a 3rd party app for connecting to remote computers.
 The best app for this in my experience is [puTTY](https://www.putty.org/), a free SSH client.
 Right click and "Save link as" on the [64-bit binary executable link](https://the.earth.li/~sgtatham/putty/latest/w64/putty.exe).

 Put more stuff here about how to use puTTY to connect.

-### SSH for mac
+### SSH for mac/linux
-Mac computers are built top of a unix-like operating system so they already have an SSH client built in which you can access through the Terminal app.
+Linux operating systems come preinstalled with an ssh command line client, which we will assume linux users are aware of how to use.
+Mac computers are built top of a linux-like operating system so they too ship with an SSH client, which can be accessed through the Terminal app.
 In a Finder window open Applications->Utilities->Terminal, then you can start an ssh session like this:

 ```sh
 ssh <username>@lem.ib.usp.br